 In doing so, you can make your company more appealing to jobseekers, boost retention, and encourage long-term career growth among your staff.

-Here are 7 of the best ways you can improve employee engagement in the retail sector.
+Here are 9 of the best ways you can improve employee motivation in the retail sector.

-1. Start on the right foot with your onboarding process
+1. Start on the right foot with retail employee onboarding

-To create a truly engaging employee experience, it’s best to start at the beginning.
+To create a truly engaging retail employee experience, it’s best to start at the beginning.

 Given the high turnover rates in the industry and the seasonal nature of some positions, most retailers take on new staff on a fairly regular basis.